Alfredonator/main/README.md

 ```
 Follow [MoveIt Calibration Tutorial](https://ros-planning.github.io/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.html) and calibrate the camera.
 Some notes:
  - Print ChArUco
- - During Context/Object frame, the ChArUco wont be notizable until the board is been seen by the camera.
+ - During Context/Object frame, the ChArUco won't be notable until the board is been seen by the camera.
  - Calibration can be obtained after 5 samplings.
 But at least 30 samplings are recommended.

 Once the calibration is done, click `Save camera pose` and override the corresponding pose in the package [Main]/src/[top/side]_camera_pose.launch